hisptz/data-use-apps-docs/docs/scorecard/navigation/scorecard-output-analysis.md

 ---

 # Scorecard Analysis
+once the speficic scorecard has been seklected from either dashboard if scorecard has been exmpel
 ## tips
 - analysis on sub levels
 - further analysis on selected indicstor for a specific ou